Supporting Mental Health

 Support your student in seeking out campus resources on their own.

-It can be tough to hear about your student struggling, knowing the resources available but encouraging your student to seek them out on their own can foster a sense of accomplishment and make it easier the next time they need help with something.
+• Know our campus resources, but encourage your student to seek them out on their own.
+This can foster a sense of accomplishment and make it easier the next time they need help with something.

-Contact campus staff for consultation or in case of emergency.
+Contact campus staff for consultation or in the case of emergency.

-Families are our partners.
-If you are concerned about your student or not sure where to send them for help you can contact their Commons Dean or call Public Safety (802-443-5911).
+• Families are our partners.
+If you are concerned about your student’s immediate health or safety, call call Public Safety at (802)443-5911.

 Starting conversations about mental health can be hard at first or families may feel unsure about how being connected at a distance will go.
 Here are some resources to help start the conversation: